-- Underwrite business that meets agreed targeted returns. - Underwrite only carefully selected business lines. - Manage underwriting volumes in line with the business cycle. - Limit the downside risk such that the Company maintains a sufficient solvency margin.
+- Underwrite business that meets agreed targeted returns. - Underwrite only carefully selected business lines. - Manage underwriting volumes in line with the business cycle. - Limit the downside risk to ensure the Company maintains a sufficient solvency margin.

-The following table shows the composition by sub-module of the SCR at year ended 31 December 2023.
+The following table shows the composition by sub-module of the SCR at year ended 31 December 2024.

-Risk Category Description Allocated % of Undiversified SCR at 31/12/2023 Underwriting Risk Risk of losses from business already written or planned to be written over the next year 44.8% Market Risk Risk of losses from market movements, including exchange rates and investment returns 29.6% Credit Risk Risk of losses from counterparty defaults, including reinsurers and other counterparties 14.5% Operational Risk Risk of operational losses 11.2%
+Risk Category Description Allocated % of Undiversified SCR at 31/12/2024 Underwriting Risk Risk of losses from business already written or Officer writing Kisk planned to be written over the next year 43.3% Market Risk Risk of losses from market movements, including IVIdI KEL KISK exchange rates and investment returns 28.9% Cradit Diek Risk of losses from counterparty defaults, including Credit Risk reinsurers and other counterparties 17.5% Operational Risk Risk of operational losses 10.3%